William Goldman, Writer Behind 'Butch Cassidy,' 'Princess Bride,' Dies At 87

 NPR's Linda Holmes wrote an appreciation of the film on its 30th anniversary last year:

 "Like Goldman's book — which is built on a fictional frame claiming it's a retelling of an old book by someone named "S. Morganstern" — the film is built as a story that knows itself to be a story.
 That contributes to its timelessness, because it knows its own old-fashioned qualities, but holds them at a certain distance.
-When the music swells behind a romantic kiss, for example, we instantly cut to young Savage, looking up at his grandfather with suspicion, asking, 'Is this a kissing book?'
+When the music swells behind a romantic kiss, for example, we instantly cut to young [Fred] Savage, looking up at his grandfather with suspicion, asking, 'Is this a kissing book?'
 It is a kissing book, although it is also, as his grandfather has promised, full of adventure and sword fights and dangerous creatures.
 Goldman knew the points of resistance when he wrote the book; that knowledge lives in the film, too."

 Goldman was a craftsman — a master with high standards.
 And he was self-deprecating about the value of his own work.
 "I do not think I write particularly well," he told the Times in 1978.